Invariant measures for multilane exclusion process: Models and results

 where $\eta^{x,y}$, given by

 is the new configuration after a particle has jumped from $x$ to $y$, and $f$ is a cylinder (or local) function, that is, a function that depends only on the value of $\eta$ on a finite number of sites in $V$.
-We denote by $(S_t)_{t\geq 0}$ the semigroup generated by \eqref{eq:generator of the Exclusion}, and by $\Exp_\mu$, resp. $\Exp_\eta$, the expectation for the process with initial distribution a probability measure $\mu$ on $\mathcal{X}$, resp. with initial configuration $\eta\in\mathcal{X}$.\\ \\ The (nearest-neighbour) SEP on $\Z$ is the particular case of \eqref{eq:generator of the Exclusion} with $(V,p)$ given by \be V=\Z, \quad p(x,y)=d{\bf 1}_{\{y-x=1\}}+l{\bf 1}_{\{y-x=-1\}}; \quad d,l\geq 0,\,d+l>0 \ee Within this category we distinguish the \textit{symmetric}, resp. \textit{asymmetric} exclusion process (SSEP, resp.
-ASEP), for which $d=l$, resp. $d\neq l$; and the \textit{totally asymmetric} simple exclusion process (TASEP) on $\Z$, for which $dl=0<d+l$. \\ \\ A probability measure $\mu$ on $\mathcal X$ is said to be \textit{invariant} for the Markov process generated by \eqref{eq:generator of the Exclusion} if it is invariant with respect to the semigroup $(S_t)_{t\geq 0}$, which is equivalent to
+We denote by $(S_t)_{t\geq 0}$ the semigroup generated by \eqref{eq:generator of the Exclusion}, and by $\Exp_\mu$, resp. $\Exp_\eta$, the expectation for the process with initial distribution a probability measure $\mu$ on $\mathcal{X}$, resp. with initial configuration $\eta\in\mathcal{X}$.
+The (nearest-neighbour) SEP on $\Z$ is the particular case of \eqref{eq:generator of the Exclusion} with $(V,p)$ given by \be V=\Z, \quad p(x,y)=d{\bf 1}_{\{y-x=1\}}+l{\bf 1}_{\{y-x=-1\}}; \quad d,l\geq 0,\,d+l>0 \ee Within this category we distinguish the \textit{symmetric}, resp. \textit{asymmetric} exclusion process (SSEP, resp.
+ASEP), for which $d=l$, resp. $d\neq l$; and the \textit{totally asymmetric} simple exclusion process (TASEP) on $\Z$, for which $dl=0<d+l$.
+A probability measure $\mu$ on $\mathcal X$ is said to be \textit{invariant} for the Markov process generated by \eqref{eq:generator of the Exclusion} if it is invariant with respect to the semigroup $(S_t)_{t\geq 0}$, which is equivalent to

 for every cylinder function $f$.
 The set of invariant probability measures is denoted by $\mathcal I$.
-Since $\mathcal{I}$ is convex, by Choquet-Deny Theorem, in order to know $\mathcal I$, it is enough to determine the subset of its extremal elements, which we denote by $\mathcal I_e$.
+Since $\mathcal{I}$ is convex, by Choquet-Deny Theorem, in order to know $\mathcal I$, it is enough to determine the subset of its extremal elements, denoted by $\mathcal I_e$.
+A probability measure $\mu$ is said to be {\em reversible} if $L$ is a self-adjoint operator in $L^2(\mathcal X,\mu)$.
+Reversible measures are invariant; when they exist, they are usually easier to compute explicitely than non-reversible invariant measures.
+For instance, the following general result, which will be helpful, can be found (in a slightly different formulation) in \cite[Chapter VIII]{liggett2012interacting}. \begin{proposition} Let $S$ be a countable subset and $\pi(.,.)$ a kernel on $S$ satisfying \eqref{cond_lig}.
+Let $\rho_.=(\rho_i)_{i\in S}$ be a $[0,1]$-valued family such that, for every $i,j\in S$, the following condition holds: